Thadzy/Thadzy-Obsidian/Resources/Integration.md

 but if there are negative value we have to split the integration
 ![[Pasted image 20250628163442.png]]
 # Cues
+**What is the different of integration and integals** **Ans**
 # Summary
 ```
-Integrations is to find the anti-derivatives
+Integrations is to
+- find the anti-derivatives
-to find area under the curve
+- to find area under the curve
-adding u
+- adding up a lot of tiny amouts (running total)
 ```